mokargas/aframe-area-light-component/README.md

 Add Area Lights to an A-Frame entity.
 Uses THREE.RectAreaLight at the core.

+***WARNING: Area Lights are highly experimental and performance intensive at the moment.
+Please use sparingly***

 ![Example of Area Light](https://raw.githubusercontent.com/mokargas/aframe-area-light-component/master/examples/aframe-area-light-component-low.gif "Example of Area Lights")

 For [A-Frame](https://aframe.io)